AcuityInfoMgt/sharepoint-process-helpers/future_readme.md

-** These are draft instructions.
-The product is not ready for production use. **
+*These are draft instructions, and they'll be simplified greatly.
+The product is not ready for production use.*

 ## Core